 \subsection{Exploratory Analysis of POLARIS Simulator Runs}

-We use $d=5$ input parameters $\theta = \left[\theta_1,\cdots,\theta_5\right]$ (Table \ref{tab:params}) in order to demonstrate our framework.
-This parameters were identified by modeler as the most important to be calibrated.
+We use $d=5$ input parameters $\theta = \left[\theta_1,\cdots,\theta_5\right]$, described in Table \ref{tab:params}, in order to demonstrate our framework.
+These parameters were identified by one of the model developers as the most important set to be calibrated.

-For each input parameter setting, $24$ hours of simulated turn travel times, averaged over $5$-minute intervals are taken as the simulator outputs.
-The resulting $288$ outputs are used to calculate an objective function $\mathcal{L}$ which is the mean squared error between simulated and observed values:
+For each input parameter setting, sum of simulated turn delayes, averaged over $5$-minute intervals for the $24$ hours period are taken as the simulator outputs.
+The resulting $288$ outputs are used to calculate the mean squared error objective function $\mathcal{L}(\theta)$ between simulated and observed values:

-To explore the nature of the input-output relations we use the Morris screening technique~\citep{saltelli_sensitivity_2004}, which is widely used for high-dimensional models, to explore the non-linearity among the input-output relations and any interactions among the input parameters $\theta$.
-Morris procedure starts by generating an initial set of origin samples $\theta^{(1)},\ldots,\theta^{(r)}$.
+To explore the nature of the input-output relationships, we use the Morris screening technique~\cite{saltelli_sensitivity_2004}, which is widely used for high-dimensional models, to explore potential non-linearity and any interactions among the input parameters $\theta$.
+The Morris procedure starts by generating an initial set of origin samples $\theta^{(1)},\ldots,\theta^{(r)}$.
 Each variable in $\theta^{(i)}$ is uniformly sampled from its corresponding range.
-A set of $r$ trajectories are then built, where each trajectory starts at point $\theta^{(i)}$ and is generated by perturbing each of the $d$ variables one at a time by fixed value $\delta$.
-For our analysis we use $r=6$ trajectories constructed by $d=5$ steps, thus resulting in a sample of $N=36$ input-output pairs.
+A set of $r$ trajectories are then built, where each trajectory starts at point $\theta^{(i)}$ and is generated by perturbing each of the $d$ variables one at a time by a fixed value $\delta$.
+For our analysis, we use $r=6$ trajectories constructed by $d=5$ steps, thus resulting in a sample of $N=36$ input-output pairs.

-Given this initial sample set, we calculate the finite difference with respect to this variable, called elementary effect (EE), for each trajectory $i$ and each variable $j$:
+Given this initial sample set, we calculate the finite difference, called the Elementary Effect (EE), for each trajectory $i$ and each variable $j$:

 Then Morris procedure analyses elementary effects using three statistics